apache/nuttx/configs/sam4e-ek/README.txt

   2. Linux supports the CDC/ACM driver out of the box.
 Windows, on the other than requires that you first install a serial driver (a .inf file).
 There are example .inf files for NuttX in the nuttx/configs/spark directories.

+  STATUS:

+  2013-2-23:  Checks out OK.
+See discussion of the usbnsh configuration
+              below.

   Debugging USB Device
   --------------------